 Accuracy: Is someone other than the author evaluating the information before publication?
-When your professors ask you to find a peer-reviewed resource, they want you to use a peer-reviewed journal.
+When your professors ask you to find a peer-reviewed resource, they want you to use an article from an academic journal.
 These articles are written by experts and evaluated by other experts before they are published.

 Relevance: You want the sources that are the best fit for your topic and are written at the right level for what you need.

 Purpose: Be careful about biased sources.
 You are looking for sources that inform rather than persuade or sell.